ON THE RIVER AT 801 SOPHIA STREET IN DOWNTOWN FREDERICKSBURG, VIRGINIA

 The Boyd's Memorial Volunteer Chorus grew out of an early request by the Rev. Lawrence A. Davies during the first year of his pastorate at Shiloh Old Site.
 In 1962, wanting to add a new dimension to the congregation's music ministry, Rev. Davies invited "volunteers" from the church to organize a gospel chorus.

 Initially, the group was small in number, though it later grew to as many as forty members.
 At Rev. Davies' request, Mrs. Evelyn Boyd became the group's director-pianist, and the chorus quickly became an inspirational part of selected worship services.
 In addition, it often accompanied Rev. Davies to events at other churches, where Rev. Davies would be invited to speak.

-The chorus is not just about perfect pitch, proper intonation, or even celestial harmony.
-Rather, as always, it is about doing God's work and uplifting the name of Jesus through song.
-The chorus is proud to still have four of its original members.
-The "Pironeer 4" includes two emeritus members, Mrs. Eliza Williams and Mrs. Louise Lewis, as well as two active members, Mrs. Shirley Hill and Mrs. Janice Davies.
+The chorus was never just about perfect pitch, proper intonation, or even celestial harmony.
+Rather,it was about doing God's work and uplifting the name of Jesus through song.
+As of 2017, the chorus was proud to still have four of its original members.
+The "Pioneer 4" included two emeritus members, Mrs. Eliza Williams and Mrs. Louise Lewis, as well as two active members, Mrs. Shirley Hill and Mrs. Janice Davies.

 Mrs. Marcelena Eure, long-time pianist and director, passed away on October 20, 2017.